Explosive nuclear weapons testing would be bad for Nevada and the world.

 Sandra Jauregui, Nevada Assembly Majority Leader

 “Resuming explosive nuclear testing in Nevada could cause serious damage to the state’s economy and risk the health and wellbeing of our workforce.
-Earthquake-like tremors, more nuclear material on our roads, and the risk of a radioactive incident could dampen investment and threaten our real estate and tourism sectors.”
+Earthquake-like tremors and the risk of a radioactive incident could dampen investment and threaten our real estate and tourism sectors.”

 Peter Guzman, President of the Latin Chamber of Commerce